The subtle statistics of the distance ladder: On the distance prior and selection effects: The distance prior effect for a volume-limited sample

 \subsection{Analytic sketch}

 Up to an additive constant, the negative log-posterior is

 if $\{r_i\} \in [r_{\rm min},\,r_{\max}]$ and infinite otherwise.

-We suppose here that the redshift uncertainties are small (specifically $c \sigma_z/H_0 \ll r \sigma_m/\alpha$, to be justified shortly), so that the distances are deterministically related to the redshifts given an assumed $H_0$.
-This replaces the second term in the log-posterior with the $\delta$-function constraint $r_i = c z_i/H_0$.
+We suppose here that the redshift uncertainties are small.
+The specific condition compares the redshift-derived distance uncertainty $c\sigma_z/H_0$ to the magnitude-derived one $r\sigma_m/\alpha$, so that we are assuming

+(see also Appendix~\ref{sec:appendix}).
+In this case, distances are deterministically related to the redshifts given an assumed $H_0$, replacing the second term in the log-posterior with the $\delta$-function constraint $r_i = c z_i/H_0$.
 Switching variable from $r$ to $\mu$, we can write

 where the ``+1'' in the final term derives from the Jacobian of the $r\rightarrow\mu$ parametrisation, and again provided that all $r_i$ are between $r_\text{min}$ and $r_\text{max}$.
 Note that $\{\mu_i\}$ and $H_0$ are not independent variables given the $\delta$-function constraint: there is only one independent degree of freedom because for given $H_0$, all the $\mu_i$ follow from the measured redshifts.
 Thus one can vary with respect to \emph{either} $\{\mu_i\}$ \emph{or} $H_0$, but not both.
 The way in which we have written the posterior in Eq.~\ref{eq:simple_nlp} invites variation with respect to $\{\mu_i\}$.